davish/davi.sh/src/content/reading/2025/the-farthest-shore.md

 Although I do understand that _Earthsea_ is marketed for a late-teen audience, I may be getting a bit tired of the coming-of-age tropes.
-"The Farthest Shore" still continues to fill out the world of _Earthsea_ and I'll say that the worldbuilding continues to be top-notch.
+"The Farthest Shore" still continues to fill out the world of _Earthsea_ in an interesting and satisfying way.